Just the Way

 "Just the Way" is a song recorded by American country music group Parmalee and American rapper Blanco Brown.
 It was released on December 13, 2019 as the first single from Parmalee's seventh studio album For You.
 The song was written by Parmalee's lead vocalist Matt Thomas, along with Kevin Bard and Nolan Sipe.

 Background

 "Just the Way" is an upbeat song with a catchy melody that fits the content of the track, and praises folks for being true to themselves and encourages self-acceptance.

 Music video

 The music video was uploaded on February 26, 2020.
 The video shines a spotlight on different types of women, from a young girl who's in a wheelchair to an older woman full of life.
 The scene is set against a colorful backdrop as the guys hand each woman red, pink, and yellow roses, the camera capturing their delighted reactions as the bubbly pop-country song plays.

 Live performance

 On December 1, 2019, Parmalee and Brown debuted "Just the Way" during halftime of Sunday Night Football.
+On March 7, 2022, they performed the song with Brooke Eden on the 57th Academy of Country Music Awards.
+It was released a day later as an Amazon Music original.